History meets Future

 The University of Würzburg is in the unique situation that it can celebrate twice as many anniversaries than most other universities.
 The simple reason for that: It was founded twice.
 The first foundation of 1402 did not last for very long, mostly due to financial problems.

 In 1582 however, Prince Bishop Julius Echter von Mespelbrunn founded the university again, endowing it with sufficient property and funds.
-He commissioned a new building, now called the „Old University“ (image on the right), housing the four founding faculties of Theology, Philosophy, Medicine and Law, the latter one up to today.
+He commissioned a new building, now called the „Old University“, housing the four founding faculties of Theology, Philosophy, Medicine and Law, the latter one up to today.

 Since the 1980s Würzburg has seen an enormous rise in research activity, catalyzing and being catalyzed by an exponential increase in competitive extramural funding.
-Nowadays, still being a medium sized German university with its 20.000 students, Würzburg belongs to the 4 most active and successful universities in raising research grants (DFG funding ranking).
-And the story is likely to continue:
+Nowadays, still being a medium sized German university with its 29.000 students, Würzburg belongs to the most active and successful German universities in raising research grants (DFG funding atlas ).
+And the story is likely to continue, not least thanks to heavy investments in infrastrucutre of several hundred million Euro over the next years.